WolfOfTheNorth/diamondclover/pages/Machine Learning/Regression/DescisionTreeRegression.md

 So, here in this case the green boxes represent the average of the *terminal leaf*.
 If we take P(30, 150), our prediction for 'y' is -64.1.

-Another way to visulize the dataset is like this.
+Another way to visualize the dataset is like this.

 <img src="\images\machine-learning\regression\dttree.png" alt="Decision Tree Splits" style="width:650px;height:358px;">

 Here, we simply follow the tree.
 So in the case of P(30, 150), $$X_{_1}$$ < 20 false. $$X_{_2}$$ < 170 is true. $$X_{_1}$$ < 40 is true.
 So the prediction will be again -64.1.

 ## Building Decision Tree Regression